Fun Garganey Facts For Kids | Kidadl

 Garganey Interesting Facts

-What type of animal is a garganey?
+What type of animal is Garganey?

-The garganey duck, also known as Anas querquedula, is a type of aquatic bird.
+The garganey duck, also known as Anas querquedula,is a type of aquatic bird.

 Garganey ducks of order Anseriformes belong to the class Aves which is the common class for all birds.

-How many garganeys are there in the world?
+How many Garganeys are there in the world?

 The population of garganeys does not show any concern as of yet.
 The global population of these birds is estimated at 2,600,000 to 2,800,000 individuals, of which most are found in different European countries.
 Russia is the home to 80% of the European breeding pairs.

-Where does a garganey live?
+Where does Garganey live?

-A garganey duck shows a large range of natural habitats.
-They also have different winter habitats and breeding habitats.
-It is an old-world bird that originally occurs throughout the Palearctic zone of Europe.
 This bird that breeds in Western Eurasia spends their winter in the southern parts of Africa and Central Africa.
 They also fly to Southeast Asia countries during winter.
 Large flocks of these dabbling ducks might be found in India, Australia, Indonesia, and Bangladesh in winter.

-What is a garganey's habitat?
+What is a Garganey's habitat?

-Garganeys prefer swampy marshes and freshwater pools or lakes, flooded plains, and meadows as their breeding locations.
-The water birds breed in areas where emergent, floating vegetation is abundant.
 Fringe vegetation should also be present in the coastal marshes of freshwater lagoons in their breeding habitat.
 Mating takes place at an elevation of at least 3937 ft (1200 m).
 The birds migrate to southern tropical lands in winter.
-During migration, these birds are seen to rest on marine inshore water or salty marshes.
-Breeding nests are produced amidst tall grass to provide privacy, but shrubs are generally ignored.

-Who do garganeys live with?
+Who do Garganeys live with?

 Garganeys live either in solitary or in loose colonies throughout their nesting site.
 During migration, these species fly together, flocking in large numbers.

-How long does a garganey live?
+How long does Garganey live?

 Garganey birds can live for a span of 20 to 30 years.